 CONFLICT: RETALIATION LEADS TO ESCALATION

-Conflict escalates because of how someone perceives and responds to your behavior.
-Controlling your behavior and consciously choosing your response can help you disrupt what the Mediation Training Institute (MTI) refers to as the Retaliatory Cycle.
+Conflict escalates because of how someone perceives and responds to your behaviour.
+Controlling your behaviour and consciously choosing your response can help you disrupt what the Mediation Training Institute (MTI) refers to as the Retaliatory Cycle.

 by Craig Runde, Program Designer, and Partner & Board Member of the Institute for Workplace Dynamics- IWD – Europe in Paris, France.